-Lori Murphy: When you say we focus on what we're going to say, actually you described listening.
-You said it, that's the number one thing that motivates people as a really important way to be personal.
+Lori: Well you say that we focus on what we are going to say.
+Actually, you describe listening...
+You said that it's the number one thing that motivates people as a really important way to be personal.
 So how can improving our listening skills really inspire those who work for us or work with us?

-Kristi Hedges: Right, right.
-I think we are really good diagnostic listeners at work and really in life, but we're talking about work here today, which means that we listen for the facts.
+Kristi: Right, right.
+So, I think that we are really good diagnostic listeners at work which means... really in life, but we're talking about work here today.
+Which means that we listen for the facts.
 We listen to diagnose.
 We listen to get to the bottom of things.
-We listen to feed into our earned dogmatisms so we can solve the problem faster.
-When we do that, we miss a lot of information.
-So listening differently in an inspirational realm, it does create that space.
+We listen to feed into our earned dogmatism so that we can solve the problem faster.
+And when we do that we miss a lot of information.
+And so listening differently in an inspirational realm, it does create that space.
 It allows us to pick up a lot more information.
-So if you think about a typical conversation like we're having right now, it's actually three conversations.
-It's what we're saying out loud, and then there is an individual conversation in each of our heads.
-That one is often louder than anything that's coming out of our mouths.

-Lori Murphy: And sometimes the only one we're paying attention to.
+So if think about a typical conversations: It's what we're saying out loud, and there's an individual conversation in each of our heads.
+And that one is often louder than anything that is coming out of our mouths.
+Lori: And, sometimes, the only one that we are paying attention